-The story free-range chickens are a traditional breed that range well and are particularly suited to organic production.
+The story free-range chickens are a traditional breed that range well and are particularly suited to outdoor production.

 They love to be outdoors even in the rain, exercising and eating lush clover rich grass.
 Day old chicks are initially reared in temperature controlled brooder units until 28 days old where they are moved to free range units.